Pricing: Discrete pricing

+Discrete pricing occurs when prices are set at a level that the price comes within the competence of an organization's decision making unit (DMU).
+This method of pricing is often used in business-to-business contexts where the purchasing officer may be authorized to make purchases up to a predetermined level, beyond which decisions must go to a committee for authorization.

+Discriminatory pricing

+Price discrimination is a pricing tactic where businesses charge different prices for the same product or service based on different customer groups.
+This tactic is used to maximize profits by charging customers the highest price they are willing to pay.
+Price discrimination can take various forms, such as charging different prices for the same product or service at different locations, offering discounts or promotions to certain groups of customers, or using dynamic pricing to adjust prices in real-time based on customer behavior or market conditions.

 Diversionary pricing

-Diversionary Pricing is a variation of loss leading used extensively in services; a low price is charged on a basic service with the intention of recouping on the extras; can also refer to low prices on some parts of the service to develop an image of low price.
+Diversionary pricing is a variation of loss leading used extensively in services; a low price is charged on a basic service with the intention of recouping on the extras; can also refer to low prices on some parts of the service to develop an image of low price.

 Everyday low prices

 Everyday low prices refers to the practice of maintaining a regular low price - in which consumers are not forced to wait for discounting or specials.
 This method is used by supermarkets.